Shopify/theme-lint/CONTRIBUTING.md

 Write some features.

 Add some tests and make your change.
 Re-run the tests with:

 ```
 npm run test
 ```

+## Style

+We use an automatic code formatter called [Prettier](https://prettier.io/).

+Run `npm run prettier` after making any changes to the code.

 ## Documentation
 If your change affects how people use the project (i.e. adding or